-I love composing.
-Not all the time, but at the times when it’s flowing, when I’m utterly engrossed, when I lose track of time so much that I forget to eat and don’t see daylight from one day to the next … those are the times when it’s really wonderful.
-And the thrill of the creation is closely matched by the intense excitement and anticipation the first time that a new piece is brought to life by the musicians.
-It’s then I find out whether that passage I laboured over for hours creates the magical effect I desired, or whether a daring gamble with instrumental balance has paid off.
-But the process of creating a new piece has one further summit – the first performance itself, when the new piece speaks directly to the audience.
-It’s that process of unveiling, and the reactions of the audience members to what has been unveiled, that really makes it all worthwhile.
+“Composing is an amazing thing.
+When it’s flowing, when I’m engrossed, when I utterly lose track of time – those are the best times.
+And the intensity of creation is closely matched by the thrill when a new piece is brought to life by musicians.
+But there’s one further summit – the first performance itself, when the new piece speaks directly to the audience.
+It’s that process of unveiling, and the reactions of the audience members to what has been unveiled, that really makes it all worthwhile.”

-My music has been performed by ensembles including the Choir of King’s College Cambridge, the Brodsky Quartet, the Royal Liverpool Philharmonic Orchestra and the Royal Northern Sinfonia.
-In 2004 I was shortlisted for the British Composer Awards for Crosby Symphony Overture.
-I was among ten composers commissioned to write a piece for the 10th anniversary of Ensemble 10/10 in 2007.
-We’re Going on a Bear Hunt, my entertainment for children for narrator and orchestra, was performed by the RLPO, with Michael Rosen narrating, at the 2013 BBC Proms, Sunday 1 September, and broadcast live on BBC Radio 3.
+Ian’s music has been performed by ensembles including the Choir of King’s College Cambridge, Brodsky Quartet, Fitzwilliam Quartet, Royal Liverpool Philharmonic Orchestra, Hallé and Royal Northern Sinfonia.
+In 2004 he was shortlisted for the British Composer Awards for Crosby Symphony Overture.
+He was among ten composers commissioned to write a piece for the 10th anniversary of Ensemble 10/10 in 2007.
+We’re Going on a Bear Hunt, for narrator and orchestra, was performed by the RLPO, with Michael Rosen narrating, at the 2013 BBC Proms, Sunday 1 September, and broadcast live on BBC Radio 3.
 Many of his works are available from Composers Edition, either as print copies or pdfs, and many are available to view online on nkoda.
 Listen on SoundCloud.